Emmanuelkimutai/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Function that prints all the elements of a list function that adds a new node at the beginning of a list
+Function that prints all the elements of a list function that adds a new node at the beginning of a list function that adds a new node at the end of a list